osonus/oson/UserGuide.md

   * Allow 3 level control of name and value conversions: global, class-level, and field level
   * Allow these conversions to be either annotation-oriented, or Java oriented, or both
   * Allow well-formatted JSON output: any indentation, any depth, as far as object linkage goes, without redundancy
-  * Function of lambda expressions is added to the serialization and deserialization processes, allowing limitless value transformation, with an ease of mind
+  * Functions of lambda expressions are added to the serialization and deserialization processes, allowing limitless value transformation, with an ease of mind

 ## <a name="TOC-Oson-Example-and-Test"></a>Oson Examples and Tests